Destiny 2 Berserker: Best Builds, Exotics & Fragments

 Mandatory Gear: Cuirass of the Falling Star.
 A weapon with Demolitionist is recommended.

-• Abilities: Pulse Grenade, Seismic Charge, Thruster, Thundercrash.
+• Abilities: Any Grenade, Frenzied Blade, Thruster, Thundercrash.

 • Stats: Resilience 🡒 Discipline → Intellect.